readwritetools/rwt-nested-menu/readme.md

       when the user selects a first-level item.
    * The menu has both a keyboard and mouse interface, with no risk of loosing focus when the mouse leaves the menu area.
-   * The actual menu items are kept separate from the web component, allowing the webmaster to change its contents in a single centralized place.
+   * The actual menu items are kept separate from the DOM component, allowing the webmaster to change its contents in a single centralized place.
    * The menu item corresponding to the current document is highlighted when the collapsed menu is first expanded.